graclj/learning-graclj/README.md

 ./gradlew :testMainJarBinaryTest
 ```

-You'll note that it found one test failure.
-Telling you the name of the namespace
+You'll note that it found one test failure, telling you the name of the namespace
 and var, while also pointing you to the HTML report for a more in-depth output.

 ```